-by europeexplored
+Updated June 11, 2026 by europeexplored

 Tags: aeolin-islands, beautiful-sunsets, capo-calava, caves, cefalu, corridors, etna, ferries, granite-rocks, holiday-village, kilometres, marea, milazzo, peaceful-atmosphere, picturesque-beach, piraino, restaurants-cafes, romantic-restaurants, sandy-beaches, sicily-italy, spa-town, subtropical-vegetation, taormina, tindari, tourism-in-sicily, wine-shopping

-Categories: Italy, Nature, Sights
+Categories: Cities, Islands, Italy, Nature, Nature, Sicily, Sights, Sights

-by europeexplored
+Updated June 10, 2026 by europeexplored

 Tags: aromatic-herbs, azure-waters, balearic-island, beautiful-island, brown-rocks, coastal-villages, figs, golden-rays, high-humidity, island, kilometres, mediterranean-sea, menorca, minorca, monte-toro, nature, olive-trees, picturesque-villages, prickly-pear, rays-of-the-sun, recreational-opportunities, reddish-soil, rich-history, rocky-cliffs, soil-plains, spain, tourist-centers, white-houses

-by europeexplored
+Updated June 10, 2026 by europeexplored

 Tags: borders, centuries, forested-slopes, gold-mine, history, kg, kilometres, landscape, las-medulas, most-important-gold-mine, nature, orange, pliny-the-elder, ponferrada, portugal, pure-gold, roman-empire, romans, spain, unesco, world-heritage-sites

-by europeexplored
+Updated June 12, 2026 by europeexplored

-Tags: auvergne, capital-city-vilnius, central-poland, central-slovakia, estimation, french-national, geographical-center, geographical-midpoint-of-europe-and-european-union, german-town, jean-george-affholder, kilometres, le-coq, lithuania, midpoint, national-french, northeast-poland, polotsk, purnuskes, puy-de-dome, reunification-of-germany, rhineland-palatinate, saaremaa, western-ukraine, wheat-field
+Tags: auvergne, capital-city-vilnius, central-poland, central-slovakia, estimation, french-national, geographical-center, german-town, jean-george-affholder, kilometres, le-coq, lithuania, midpoint, national-french, northeast-poland, polotsk, purnuskes, puy-de-dome, reunification-of-germany, rhineland-palatinate, saaremaa, western-ukraine, wheat-field

 Categories: Travelling Tips

-by europeexplored
+Updated June 10, 2026 by europeexplored

 Tags: abkhazia, austria, cave, cave-system, cave-systems, entrance-cave, excursion, fame, kilometres, lamprechts-cave, lamprechtshohle, map, nature, poor-weather, vertical-metres, walkways